AnalogStudiosRI/as-webapp-2.0/README.md

 ### Manual

-1. If you don't already have it, download and install NodeJS 4.x (which comes with NPM).
+1. If you don't already have it, download and install NodeJS 4.x (comes with NPM).

 2. This project favors version 3.x or higher, so make sure you have the latest by updating it after installing Node by running

 ```
 $ npm install -g npm@3.8.8